Table of Contents

 When a buyer acquires a property, the legal change in ownership takes place only when the immovable asset is registered under his name in the government’s records.
 Since the various monetary implications typically affect the buyer, this complex process also requires them to have a clear understanding of the laws that regulate such affairs in India.

-The law of registration of documents is contained in the Indian Registration Act.
-This legislation provides for the registration of various documents, to ensure conservation of evidence, prevention of fraud and assurance of title.
+The law of registration of documents is contained in the Indian Registration Act, 1908.
+This law provides for the registration of various documents, to ensure conservation of evidence, prevention of fraud and assurance of title.

-As per Section 17 of the Registration Act, 1908, all transactions that involve the sale of an immovable property for a value exceeding Rs 100, should be registered.
+Among the many property-related transaction that attract mandatory registration is purchase of high-value residential units and plots.
+Under Section 17 of the Registration Act, 1908, all transactions that involve the sale of an immovable property for a value exceeding Rs 100, should be registered.
 This effectively means that all the transactions of sale of immovable property have to be registered, as no immovable property can be purchased for merely Rs 100.
-Additionally, all transactions of gift of an immovable property, as well as lease for a period exceeding 12 months, are also mandatorily required to be registered.
+The same rule applies to gift of property, as well.
+Even though the donor does not receive any monetary consideration in exchange for the property, the gift deed has to be registered to get legal validity.
+Additionally, all transactions of lease for a period exceeding 12 months are also mandatorily required to be registered.

 In special cases, when a party to the transaction cannot come to the sub-registrar’s office, the sub-registrar may depute any of its officers to accept the documents for registration, at the residence of such person.
 The term ‘immovable property’ includes land, buildings and any rights attached to these properties.

 - Instruments of gift of immovable property

 - Non-testamentary instruments or transactions that involve the sale of an immovable property for a value exceeding Rs 100.

 - Lease of immovable property from year to year.

 - Contracts to transfer immovable property for purposes mentioned in Section 53A of the Transfer of Property Act, 1882.